epfl-ada/ada-2023-project-badanalysist/README.md

 To get the sentiment of beer's name, we could use a pre-trained sentiment analysis model from Hugging Face's transformers library, with pipeline-interface and transformer-based distilbert-base-uncased-finetuned-sst-2-english model.
 To identify the language of the beer's name, we could use langdetect Library based on Google's language-detection library and get a two-letter language code.

 Morever, we perform linear regression with ordinary least squares (OLS) to see the correlation between the rating and the sentiment and language of the beer's name.
 Preliminary results show that the intersection of emotion and language (English) is significantly positive at the 1% confidence level.
 This shows that when the language is English, the more positive the sentiment of the name, the higher the user's rating for it (currently our model is based on English).
-We'll also run some robust tests and focus on the composition of the rating.
+We'll also run some robust tests, focus on the composition of the rating and review text.

 ### Task 3: Beer style similarities